oeloeloel/dragonruby-particle-explosions/README.md

   # this mandatory method returns the colours used by the effect
   # each colour is accompanied by the number of times the colour will
-  # repeat before moving on to the next colour
+  # repeat before moving on to the next colour.
+  # Particles die when there are no more colours to display.
   def colour_seq
     [
       [[54, 54, 54], 3], # charcoal